 Daunting is selecting the best images from a shoot involving significant use of the 23 fps capability.
 A one-minute duration of 23 fps shutter release pressed creates 1,380 images (23 frames x 60 seconds).

 Does everyone need 23 fps?
-No. However, with the extreme number of images captured today, creating imagery that stands above those from the crowd is challenging.
-Using the 23 fps rate may capture that perfect moment of action that makes an image rise above the rest.
+No. However, with the extreme number of images captured today, creating imagery that stands out is challenging.
+Using the 23 fps rate enables the capture of the perfect moment of action that makes an image rise above the rest.
 Bat on ball, ball leaving foot, ball leaving hand, shot put leaving the thrower's hand, hurdler in perfect jump pose, perfect wing flap pose, peak of a dog's leap, steeple chase crash are a small number of examples that benefit from the fast frame rate.

 In case 23 fps is not fast enough for you, the R10 features RAW burst mode.
-When RAW burst mode is enabled (a menu option), the R10 will capture approximately 13.6MP images at up to 30 fps for up to approximately 30 maximum shots (a fast memory card is required).
+When RAW burst mode is enabled (a menu option), the R10 will capture approximately 13.6MP (4512 x 3008px) images at up to 30 fps for up to approximately 30 maximum shots (per Canon).
+Note that a fast memory card is recommended.

 Do you ever press the shutter release too late?
 Are you ever stressed about the potential of missing the bird taking flight shot?
-Again, the R10 has your back.
+Did you ever wish you could capture a lightning strike (without a lightning trigger)?
+The R10 has your back in this regard.

 With both RAW burst mode and preshooting enabled, 30 fps image capture is available for up to 0.5 seconds BEFORE the full shutter button press.
-That means up to 15 pre-shutter release shots are recorded.
-Note that Canon software is (currently) required to select and process these images.
+That means up to 15 pre-shutter release shots are recorded (during shutter release half-press).